Tips and advice

 - Tips on how to pass your driving test – Suggestions from Churchill car insurance on how to give yourself the best possible chance on the day.

-- Guidance for new drivers – Why driving with p-plates is something all new drivers should do, plus more information on Pass Plus and penalty points for new drivers.
+- Guidance for new drivers – Why driving with p-plates is something all new drivers should do, plus more information on penalty points for new drivers.

 - Highway Code Driving Theory test – A sample of 10 Highway Code Driving Theory questions, set by the Driving Standards Agency, any or all of which could appear in real test.